A multidisciplinary programme in the humanities and social sciences

 Sciences Po Graduates in the International Job Market

 A degree that creates opportunities

-Following their three years of study, students earn their Bachelor's degree.
+Following their three years of study, students earn their Bachelor of Arts degree.
 They can then choose to begin their professional lives or to continue their studies at the master's level at Sciences Po or in any other university in France or abroad.

-Sciences Po offers dual bachelor’s degree programmes with prominent world universities.
+Sciences Po offers Dual Bachelor degree programmes with leading world universities.
 These programmes offer a carefully coordinated curriculum.
 Students graduate from both institutions, providing access to leading graduate studies and prominent markets in the world.